wkelly17/test_repo/pages/multiple-entries.md

+---
+hide: true
+class: "px-20"
+---
 # Multiple Entries

-You can split your slides.md into multiple files and organize them as you want using the `src` attribute.
+You can split your slides.md intooo multiple files and organize them as you want using the `src` attribute.

 #### `slides.md`